Last Updated on December 19, 2021

 That’s why it’s really interesting how Aldi — the grocer that seems to have a product for every season — rolls out its own lineup of workout equipment just in time for the new year, from cardio to resistance training.
 If you’re looking for products in the resistance training category … well, here you go.

 The Crane Kettle Bell Set is an ALDI Find, meaning you can only find it in stores for a short time.
 At the time of this post, the set retailed for $19.99.
+[EDITOR’S NOTE: in 2021 the set sold for $24.99.]
 The set we tested included the following:

 - Three kettle bells: one 5-pound bell, one 10-pound bell, and one 15-pound bell